bcgov/entity/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---
-**Describe the bug/ current situation**
+**Describe the bug in the current situation**
 A clear and concise description of what the bug is.
 * observed behaviour
 * is there a specific platform? (if yes, please name here)
+* what environment?

 **Impact**
 Describe the impact, i.e. what the impact is, and number of users impacted.

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+Use the gherking language:

 **Steps to Reproduce**
 Steps to reproduce the behavior: